 By contrast, IPTV content is delivered via a closed or private connection and typically requires a set-top box to access it.
 IPTV content is more similar to traditional satellite or cable subscriptions, as broadband and TV providers such as BT, TalkTalk and Virgin Media allow you to access digital TV content via your broadband connection.

-IPTV content comes in a number of different formats:
+IPTV content comes in several different formats:

 Most TV set-top boxes include catch-up TV as well as the ability to pause, rewind, and record live TV.
 This is a useful tool but it’s limited to a specific window of time, allowing you to catch up on, for example, the last 30 minutes of a show that you might have missed.